aleph2c/miros/doc/zero_to_one.rst

 work, this is your one-stop shop, it will take you from 0 to 1.

-First, I'll try to explain the statechart concepts, pictures and mechanics using a story.
+First, I'll try to explain the statechart concepts, pictures and mechanics using a :ref:`story <zero_to_one_story>`.
 At the end of the story I'll describe how the story's stage, characters and theme map back onto the things you need to know to be a statechart designer.
 Don't worry if you are a little bit confused after reading the story; if a few things stick, great, proceed into the example, then re-read the story once you have written your first couple of statecharts.

-Secondly, we will work through an example together.
+Secondly, we will work through an :ref:`example <zero-to-one-a-simple-example>` together.
 The example will be broken up into a set of iterations and each iteration will be broken into 4 parts:

 * `spec`, what are we trying to build and how do we know when we are done.
 * `design`, a picture, as a formal description of the thing we are trying to build